-A programme of talks and community events aimed at promoting awareness of Fairtrade and Fairtrade certified products will take place throughout Limerick from Monday, February 25 until Sunday, March 10.
+A programme of talks and community events aimed at promoting awareness of Fairtrade and Fairtrade certified products will take place throughout Limerick from Monday 24th February – Sunday 8th March

 Engineers Week is a week-long festival of nationwide events celebrating Engineering in Ireland.
 From spaceships to ice-skates, bubbles in chocolate bars, to life-saving cancer treatment… Engineering touches every part of our lives.